- Doctors & Departments

 The intestines absorb fluid, electrolytes and other nutrients from the food that we eat and need for normal growth and development.
 Children with short bowel syndrome typically suffer from faulty absorption.
 The most common symptom in children is diarrhea, which is usually severe.
 Without proper treatment, children with short bowel syndrome may develop serious problems related to dehydration and malnutrition.

-Children who are just diagnosed with short bowel syndrome or who have a sever case often require all of their nutrition to be delivered intravenously, through an I.V.
+Children who are just diagnosed with short bowel syndrome or who have a severe case often require all of their nutrition to be delivered intravenously, through an I.V.
 This is called total parenteral nutrition (TPN).
 TPN is a liquid delivered directly into the blood stream via a catheter that enters a major blood vessel (central venous catheter) rather than a hand I.V.
 It contains the essential nutrients, minerals, vitamins and electrolytes for a growing child.

 In some cases, children recover their digestive ability with time and support, through a process called adaptation, where the bowel regains the ability to absorb nutrients.
 If a child has insufficient intestinal length and function such that they require TPN for greater than 3 months, they have intestinal failure.
 Children with intestinal failure require TPN constantly in order to maintain adequate hydration or growth.